michstrauch/CoMOLA/README.md

 63 64 65 66 67 68 69 70 71 72
 73 74 75 76 77 78 79 80 81 82
 83 84 85 86 87 88 89 90 91 92</pre>
 In this example each cell is a patch and subject to optimization, except those cells with value 0 (which is in this case land use class 8).
 Be aware, the more patches you include the more complex is the optimization problem and the more computation time is needed.
-CoMOLA might perform poor if the number of numbers of patches is too large (>100).
+CoMOLA might perform poor if the numbers of patches is too large (>100).

 ### __Constraints__